This project was delivered between April 2022 and March 2025.

 Waste management is a major environmental issue in South Africa.
 The country is estimated to generate domestically a total of 12.7 million tonnes of waste per annum (Rodseth et al. 2020).
 In South Africa, municipalities are facing increasing pressures and challenges to provide waste management services due to growing waste generation.
 Every year approximately 3.67 million tonnes of this waste is not collected or treated through formal waste collection systems (Rodseth et al. 2020), resulting in large amounts being dumped illegally.
 The unsafe disposal of waste is detrimental to the environment and human livelihoods, contributing to flooding, pollution of land, water and air, and public health impacts.
 Furthermore, Waste Water Treatment Works (WWTW) in South Africa continue to fail to meet minimum performance requirements leading to an outflow of chemicals and waste, which have multiple negative impacts on aquatic ecosystems.

 This motivated JNCC to partner with the Institute of Natural Resources (INR), the University of KwaZulu-Natal (UKZN), and Dr Nick Rivers-Moore to design and deliver ten projects centred around sustainable waste management in South Africa.
-The projects will conduct research into the environmental impacts of solid waste and wastewater, and the impacts of ecosystem degradation on carbon storage, whilst working with communities to design sustainable waste management practices.
+The projects conducted research into the environmental impacts of solid waste and wastewater, and the impacts of ecosystem degradation on carbon storage, whilst working with communities to design sustainable waste management practices.

 South Africa Programme Objectives

-The South Africa programme has three elements:
+The South Africa programme had three elements:

 - Modelling of wastewater flow within rivers, covering where and how it impacts the environment and what the chemical makeup of these wastewater emissions are, supported by point sourcing of water quality.
 Similar analysis of how solid waste released into rivers impacts the environment, including how chemicals from the breakdown of solid waste (e.g. persistent organic pollutants) are transported from rivers to the ocean.
 Models will include the physical impact of the introduction of high volumes of solid waste and wastewater into waterways on their capacity to respond to climate-forced weather events, such as increased flooding.